modular-magician/terraform-provider-google-beta/website/docs/r/iam_organizations_policy_binding.html.markdown

 <a name="nested_target"></a>The `target` block supports:

 * `principal_set` -
-  (Optional)
+  (Required)
-  Required.
   Immutable.
 Full Resource Name of the principal set used for principal access boundary policy bindings.
   Examples for each one of the following supported principal set types:
   * Organization `//cloudresourcemanager.googleapis.com/organizations/ORGANIZATION_ID`
   * Workforce Identity: `//iam.googleapis.com/locations/global/workforcePools/WORKFORCE_POOL_ID`